tfulanchan/academy/docs/disclosure/disclosure-51-88.md

   </div>
 </details>

-6. List five of the objectives of the corporate governance regulations
+7. Explain how the corporate governance regulations address the right of the company's shareholder to obtain information?

 Answer reference: Section 5-1-1-2

-86

 <details>
   <summary>Explain how the corporate governance regulations address the right of the company's shareholder to obtain information?</summary>